geraldmc/geraldmc.github.io/_posts/2016-07-12-docker-mac.md

 An easy was to get started with Docker is to download [Docker for Mac](https://www.docker.com/products/docker#/mac) (or [Docker Windows](https://www.docker.com/products/docker#/mac)).
 Each is a newly-native installation of Docker.
 From here you can start by creating a `Dockerfile`.
 This is where all application configurations are determined and is the blueprint for a Docker Image.

 One misconception about Docker is a by-product of its current focus on microservices.
-Docker is great for microservice-based apps, but it can just as well be used to containerize large monolithic apps.
+Docker is great for microservice-based apps, but it can just as well be used to containerize large monolithic applications.
 Docker containers package any application (monolithic or distributed) and can migrate workloads to any infrastructure.

 ---